Proper and improper mixed states serve as different prior beliefs for quantum state retrodiction

 Thus the beliefs in a proper or improper mixture, though identical for all predictions, lead to different updates of our knowledge about the past.
 That this must be the case follows from the conjunction of two well-known statements.
 On the one hand, from quantum theory, the purification principle \cite{chiribella2010probabilistic,chiribella2011informational,d2017quantum} states that every mixed state of system $S$ can be seen as the marginal of a pure joint state of $S$ with another system $R$.
 On the other hand, a tenet of Bayesian inference \cite{pearl,jeffrey, jaynes_2003} is that certainty is immune to updates: no amount of evidence can alter a belief of maximal information (classically, an event with prior probability one).
 From these, our main observation follows: if a mixture is of unknown origin or is believed to be a proper mixture, the agent admits an element of ignorance that could be updated by further evidence; if the agent's belief is a pure state (albeit involving a system they may know nothing about), this is maximal information and cannot be modified by any further evidence.

 This observation holds for any formulation of the quantum Bayes' rule, since it only requires the property that certainty is immune to updates.
-In the following, we focus on a specific formulation of quantum Bayes' rule, the Petz map (also known as Petz transpose map and Petz recovery map) \cite{petz1,petz}, which adheres to a set of axioms similar to the classical Bayes' rule \cite{parzygnat2023axioms}.
+In the following, we focus on a specific formulation of quantum Bayes' rule, the Petz map (also known as Petz transpose map and Petz recovery map) \cite{petz1,petz}.
+We consider the Petz map as the most representative formulation since it is the only known proposal that satisfies axioms derived from classical Bayes' rule \cite{parzygnat2023axioms}.
+Furthermore, it stems from a principle of minimum belief change when updating with new information \cite{Baimcp}, mirroring how classical Bayes' rule itself arises.

 {\em Formulation of quantum beliefs---}We denote by $S(\Hil)$ the set of density matrices on Hilbert space $\Hil$.
 All quantum processes can be described by completely positive trace-preserving (CPTP) maps.